apache/flink/docs/content/docs/flinkDev/ide_setup.md

    Select the most suitable JDK version.
 NOTE: A good rule of thumb is to select the JDK version matching the active Maven profile.
 6. Continue by clicking "Next" until the import is finished.
+7. Set up maven home path to maven-wrapper.
+   Go to "File" → "Settings" → "Build,Execution,Deployment" → "Build Tools" → "Maven".
+   For "Maven home path" select "Use maven-wrapper".
-7. Open the "Maven" tab (or right-click on the imported project and find "Maven") and run "Generate Sources and Update Folders".
-Alternatively, you can run `mvn clean package -DskipTests`.
+8. Open the "Maven" tab (or right-click on the imported project and find "Maven") and run "Generate Sources and Update Folders".
+Alternatively, you can run `./mvnw clean package -DskipTests`.
-8. Build the Project ("Build" → "Build Project").
+9. Build the Project ("Build" → "Build Project").

 ### Copyright Profile